autistic-symposium/searcher-cowswap-py/README.md

 * Support for limit price orders for single order instances.
-* Support for limit price orders for multiple orders on a single token pairs instance.
+* Support for limit price orders for multiple orders on a single reserve instance.
-* Support for limit price orders for multiple orders on multiple token pairs instances.
+* Support for limit price orders for multiple orders on multiple reserve instances.

 <br>